 The foregoing cases remind taxpayers and practitioners of the imperative need to undertake careful tax structuring and planning, bearing in mind not only the individual tax rules but also the anti-avoidance statute, for the intended tax position to be eventually sustained through tax controversy procedures.
 Further, many of the court cases mentioned above suggest that courts are generally impartial, independent and not very pro-government and that a taxpayer’s arguments would most likely be accepted if the taxpayer is well represented and advised by experienced counsel in a case that has merit.

 It could also be said that the National Tax Tribunal is not necessarily a reliable venue for high-profile tax controversy matters arising from sophisticated corporate transactions as the Tribunal is, after all, effectively an alter ego of the tax authority even though it claims to be independent.
-Sophisticated corporate taxpayers are expected to take that into consideration and may want to bypass the procedures at the Tribunal (see the Q&A section) to go directly to the courts where appropriate and at the same time, should not be too concerned even if they lose at the Tribunal.
+Sophisticated corporate taxpayers are expected to take that into consideration and may want to bypass the procedures at the Tribunal (see the Law & Practice section) to go directly to the courts where appropriate and at the same time, should not be too concerned even if they lose at the Tribunal.

 Another Noteworthy Trend Would be the Increase of Tax Controversy Cases Relating to High-Net Worth Individuals and Wealth Management.